Dynamical homogenization in effective loop quantum cosmology: Introduction

 Inflation can alleviate the homogeneity problem in two ways.
 First, if there is a small region that is moderately homogeneous, then inflationary expansion can blow this small region up to cosmological scales and further homogenize it \cite{Linde:1985ub}; and second, under some assumptions, it has been shown that large homogeneous regions will necessarily have formed at sufficiently late times in an inflationary spacetime \cite{Starobinsky:1982mr, Jensen:1986nf, Kleban:2016sqm, Creminelli:2020zvc, Wang:2021hzv}.
-Note however that in the first case, it is necessary to already have small regions that are moderately homogeneous before inflation starts, while for the second family of results extremely long periods of inflation may be required for sufficient smoothing to occur.
-As shall be shown below, the cosmic bounce arising in loop quantum cosmology can generate the small and moderately homogeneous regions needed for the first scenario.
+Note however that in the first case, it is necessary to already have small moderately homogeneous regions before inflation, while for the second family of results extremely long periods of inflation may be required for sufficient smoothing.
+As shown below, the cosmic bounce of loop quantum cosmology can generate the small and moderately homogeneous regions needed for the first scenario.

 A phase of ekpyrotic contraction is an alternative mechanism that can efficiently smooth out inhomogeneities.
 This smoothing is successful even if the initial departures from homogeneity are of order one, and it can homogenize large regions of space \cite{Garfinkle:2008ei, Cook:2020oaj}.
 The drawback of ekpyrosis is that multiple fields are needed to generate (nearly) scale invariant scalar perturbations \cite{Finelli:2002we, DiMarco:2002eb, Lehners:2007ac} and the perturbations are sensitive to anisotropies \cite{Agullo:2022klq}, which introduces a separate fine-tuning problem (this is in contrast to the background ekpyrotic dynamics which are robust to the presence of anisotropies).